Juzbox/gazaplatsenWiki/source/content/🗺️ 003_GOTHENBURG TWINNING ECOSYSTEM/3.3 KultViz Meeting Notes/KulturVis kick-off notes_10_17_2024.md

 - Who needs what level of information?
 Expert v non-expert

 **CulturCity**
-- "A twin vs THE twin" - a leaf on a tree, and the tree is in the woods -- Barbara Ergstrom , a mirror of reality vs exact twin, this is with regards to the relationship between this DT and [[Virtual Gothenburg]]
+- "A twin vs THE twin" - a leaf on a tree, and the tree is in the woods -- Barbara Ergstrom , a mirror of reality vs exact twin, this is with regards to the relationship between this DT and [[3.1 Virtual Gothenburg]]
 - For cultural actors is it "harmless" to participate in the project or is there something to gain
 - "Accessibility is very interesting to city planning" -- Liane Thuvander
 - "We want to show this film studio links to a global community" -- Barbara Ergstrom